-Our resources page provides a comprehensive overview of programs for you or your loved ones to contribute to your overall well-being and mental health.
+Our resources page provides a comprehensive overview of programs for you or your loved ones to contribute to your overall well-being and mental health, provided by the American Foundation for Suicide Prevention.
 Check out our list of further mental health resources.
 You are not alone.

 The Lifeline and 988

 988 has been designated as the new three-digit dialing code that will route callers to the National Suicide Prevention Lifeline.
-This dialing code will be available to everyone across the United States starting on July 16, 2022.
+This dialing code is available to everyone across the United States as of July 16, 2022.
 When people call, text, or chat 988, they will be connected to trained counselors that are part of the existing National Suicide Prevention Lifeline network.
 These trained counselors will listen, understand how their problems are affecting them, provide support, and connect them to resources if necessary.
-The current Lifeline phone number (1-800-273-8255) will always remain available to people in emotional distress or suicidal crisis, even after 988 is launched nationally.

 The American Foundation for Suicide Prevention (AFSP)